henryli-git/Data_Visualization/README.md

 ## Prerequisites

 Remember to check if you have the proper python modules installed before running the script for each graph.
+Python 3.6 or later must also be used because some scripts contain f-strings.

 ## Acknowledgments
 Special thanks to the data scientists at [kaggle.com](https://www.kaggle.com/) for providing the data.
 Information about the data source can be found in the folder of the associated graph.